Wage Laws For Restaurant Servers

 A fair day’s pay for a fair day’s work is the mantra of working class America.
-However, what happens when you don’t receive fair pay?
+However, what happens when you don’t receive fair pay or your employer is <strong>stealing tips from you?
 Luckily, federal law provides very strong protections that safeguard the right of the working class to be paid a fair wage.

-Waitstaff, chauffeurs and other tipped employees are often the most taken advantage of in terms of pay; however, understanding the basics can ensure your right to earn wages.
+Waitstaff, chauffeurs and other tipped employees are often the most taken advantage of in terms of pay; however, understanding the basics can ensure your right to earn wages and prevent your employer from stealing tips.
 Keep reading if you are working in the restaurant industry or working in another occupation in which you receive tips or gratuities as part of your pay.

 Most tipped employees receive an hourly wage of less than $7.25 from their employer.
 Many tipped employees understand that this is the industry norm; however, the legal effect of being paid less than $7.25 per hour gives you heightened protections under the federal wage law known as the Fair Labor Standards Act.